ADHD Task Paralysis: 7 Brutal Truths + 5 Strategies That Actually Work

 What is ADHD paralysis?

-ADHD paralysis is a breakdown in executive function, specifically in task initiation or the brain’s ability to start or switch between tasks.
+ADHD paralysis is a breakdown in executive function, specifically in task initiation, or the brain’s ability to start or switch between tasks.

-There are typically three types:
+There are typically three types of paralysis:

-• Mental paralysis (can’t think or process),
+• Mental paralysis (can’t think or process)

 • Task paralysis (can’t start tasks)

-• Choice paralysis (can’t make decisions).
+• Choice paralysis (can’t make decisions)

 ADHD Task Paralysis Symptoms